 Office of Emergency Management

-The Office of Emergency Management and Preparedness leads West Virginia University’s preparedness efforts.
-This includes planning and training programs within the University community, and local, state, and federal emergency agencies.
+The WVU Office of Emergency Management leads the University’s preparedness and planning efforts.
+This includes Prevention/Mitigation, Preparedness, Response, and Recovery within the University community, and local, state, and federal emergency agencies.

 Our goal is to provide a means to utilize all available resources to